 Finding the Best Places to Retire Since 2006!

-Overview: Sitting on the shores of the Boca Ciega Bay, this casual west central Florida town started out in the late-1880s and had three names before settling on Gulfport.
-It is just east of St. Petersburg and is known for its Old Florida waterfront district and artsy, bohemian vibe.
+Sitting on the shores of the Boca Ciega Bay, this casual west central Florida town started out in the late-1880s and had three names before settling on Gulfport.
+It is just west of St. Petersburg and is known for its Old Florida waterfront district and artsy, bohemian vibe.

 Climate: This area has a humid subtropical climate, meaning two seasons a year.
 Summer and early fall are hot and humid.
 Late fall and winter are less humid and cooler.

 At Least One Hospital Accepts Medicare Patients?
 No, but St. Petersburg has several hospitals that accept Medicare patients.

 At Least One Hospital Accredited by Joint Commission?
 No, but St. Petersburg has several accredited hospitals.